tgh-apil/Reusable-N95-Respirator/README.md

 Last: 15 April 2020

-# Reusable-N95-Project (APIL-CIGITI-GLIA-NOSM-Queen's-UofT collab)
+# Reusable-N95-Project (APIL-CIGITI-GLIA-Lakehead-NOSM-Queen's-UofT collab)
 ## Urgent design, testing, recommendation, upscale in industry, dissemination of guidelines in light of disrupted N95 supply to COVID-19 era Canada
 Investigate back-up stop-gap plan for N95 depletion in Ontario, Canada

 Reuse of N95 is preferred at this stage by decontamination (VPHP, UVGI, Heat).

 ## Repo of CAD (and other big files)
-- github ~/Types, or
+- github ~/Design Types, or
 - repo: https://www.dropbox.com/sh/exq93iisr1vuk3s/AACLyBetassTvupc8qk6WR29a?dl=0

 ## Timeline for project